JTSDK/jtsdk64-tools/docs/setup/baseinstall.md

 ## Verify Desktop Icons

-After a sucessful installaiton (if you elected desktop shortcuts above), you should have two new icon's present.
+After a successful installation (if you elected desktop shortcuts above), you should have two new icon's present.
 You can run them from the desktop, or the Windows menu system.
 The choice is yours.

 - JTSDK64-Tools
 - JTSDK64-Setup